Stock Market Holidays 2025

 Holidays Date Day

-Good Friday 29 March, 2024 Friday
+Good Friday April 18, 2025 Friday

-Share Market holidays that fall on Saturday or Sunday in year 2024
+Share Market holidays that fall on Saturday or Sunday in year 2025

 Holidays Date Day

 The major Indian stock exchanges will remain closed on national and state holidays, known as trading holidays or share market holidays.
 These days, we see a suspension of all market transactions, significantly impacting trading strategies and potential profits or losses for the financial year.
-Anticipated for 2024 are a total of 14 non-trading days due to festivals and other holidays.
-March 2024 is expected to lead with 3 non-trading days, followed by April 2024 and November 2024, each featuring 2 non-trading holidays.
+Anticipated for 2025 are a total of 14 non-trading days due to festivals and other holidays.
+March 2025 is expected to lead with 3 non-trading days, followed by April 2025 and November 2025, each featuring 2 non-trading holidays.
 Notably, February and September have no trading holidays except for weekends.

 Trading holidays at the Bombay Stock Exchange (BSE) coincide with national and state holidays.
 Similar to the NSE, the BSE releases a comprehensive list of holidays at the start of each year, aiding investors, brokers, agents, and stakeholders in planning their activities.
-The BSE holiday list for 2024 has also been published, covering the Equity Segment, Equity Derivative Segment, and SLB Segment.
+The BSE holiday list for 2025 has also been published, covering the Equity Segment, Equity Derivative Segment, and SLB Segment.

-Muhurat Trading for 2024 is scheduled for November 1st, coinciding with Diwali – Laxmi Pujan.
+Muhurat Trading for 2025 is scheduled for November 1st, coinciding with Diwali – Laxmi Pujan.
 Specific timings for Muhurat Trading will be communicated later.
 It's noteworthy that the Exchange reserves the right to modify any of the mentioned holidays, with prior notice through separate circulars.

 MCX

-Holidays Date Day Session
+Holidays Date Day Morning Session Evening Session

 The Multi Commodity Exchange of India (MCX) observes trading holidays on national holidays and religious festivals.
 At the beginning of each year, MCX releases an updated list of holidays to assist traders and stakeholders in planning their activities.
-For the year 2024, MCX has published the MCX holiday list 2024, urging traders to keep it handy for making informed trading decisions.
+For the year 2025, MCX has published the MCX holiday list 2025, urging traders to keep it handy for making informed trading decisions.

 Clearing / Settlement